Pontryagin maximum principle for the deterministic mean field type optimal control problem via the Lagrangian approach: Eulerian approach

 \section{Eulerian approach}

-This section is concerned with the Euliarian formalization of the mean field type control problems.
+This section is concerned with the Eulearian formulation of the mean field type control problems.
 Below, we study the links between local minimizers within the Eulerian and Lagrangian approaches.
 Using this, we deduce the Pontryagin maximum principle for the Eulerian formulation of the mean field type control problem.

 In this section, we assume condition~\ref{assumption:Uclosed}--\ref{assumption:derivative_sigma} and, additionally, we impose the following convexity assumption borrowed from \cite{Cavagnari_et_al_approaches}: \begin{enumerate}[label=(C\arabic*)] \item the set $U$ is a closed convex subset of a Banach space; \item the mapping $U\ni u\mapsto f(t,x, m,u)$ is affine in $u$, i.e., for $t\in [0,T]$, $x\in\rd$, $m\in\prd$, $u_1,u_2\in U$, $\alpha\in [0,1]$,